yegorsokolov/MT5/README.md

       Scheduler to launch it at logon for unattended operation.

 15. **Keep it running** –
-   1. Create scheduled tasks that start both `python realtime_train.py` and the hourly artifact uploader whenever the VPS boots or a user logs in.
+   1. Create scheduled tasks that start both `python -m mt5.realtime_train` and the hourly artifact uploader whenever the VPS boots or a user logs in.
 With these tasks enabled the bot and artifact push service run indefinitely.